 The highest impact zones, including the heel, receive protection from layers of cushioning that disperses force throughout the shoe rather than at one specific point.
 The heel of the shoe has more roundness to it, making it smoother to transition your stride from one foot to the next.

 The stretch mesh does a decent job at molding to the shape of your foot but isn’t perfect.
 Another big drawback is that this shoe only comes in standard sizes.
 If you have narrow or wide feet relative to their length, you may have to go up or down a size and lessen some of the benefits from a good fit.

 - Extra cushioning

 This shoe is suited for the long haul.
-It has a robust rubber outsole with pronounced tread, and it’s wider than previous entries in the New Balance line, which all seem to be narrow.
+It has a robust rubber outsole with pronounced tread, and it’s wider than previous versions.
 If you have a narrow foot, you might want to make adjustments, so the shoe fits you properly.
-If you’re someone who likes to run in cold weather, then wearing multiple layers of thin socks will shore up this weakness nicely.

-All the standard features of comfort can be found in this shoe: the full-length midsole, the mesh upper for maximum breathability, and the large tongue for plenty of ankle support.
+All the standard features of comfort can be found in this shoe: the full-length midsole, the mesh upper for maximum breathability, and the cushioned heel collar for plenty of ankle support.